pbhople/Virtual-Health-Medical-Journals-Analysis/README.md

 ## Introduction

-Tphe primary purpose is to build a web application platform for article recommendation that will easily help medical researchers to search for articles.
+The primary purpose is to build a web application platform for article recommendation that will easily help medical researchers to search for articles.
 The results of the search, either with a keyword or a journal will, allow user to choose from the Articles based on Categorization of Results.

 ### Models